 How Super works

-Super takes your Notion pages and turns them in to a fast and performant, SEO-optimized website.
-And this means it works a bit differently to Notion and other website builders.
+Super takes your Notion pages and turns them in to a high performing, fast, SEO-optimized website.
+And this means Super works a bit differently to Notion and other website builders.

 Super and Notion workflow